robertlarkins/preferred-development-practices/C#/BaseFiles/Domain/SeedWork/README.md

 `IComparable<ValueObject>` is not suitable on ValueObject as the decision to implement this is for the derived class, as `CompareTo` is used for object sort order.

 `IEquatable<ValueObject>` could be implemented, but in the comments of this [article](https://enterprisecraftsmanship.com/posts/value-object-better-implementation/) Vladimir Khorikov states there is no need to implement `IEquatable<T>` as it is more for structs and has negligible benefit for reference types (removes a single cast), which `ValueObject` is.
 Additionally, if `IEquatable` is implemented, then [rule S4035](https://rules.sonarsource.com/csharp/RSPEC-4035) is applied in which `ValueObject` should be sealed.
 If this was to occur, then `ValueObject` could not be derived.
 The reason why `IEquatable` should be sealed is because it should always have the same behaviour as `Object.Equals`.
 If it is not sealed `IEquatable` could be implemented at different points in the object hierarchy without overriding `Object.Equals`, meaning they could each expressing equality differently.
+If `Equals(ValueObject? obj)` is added then [rule S3897](https://rules.sonarsource.com/csharp/RSPEC-3897) expects that the class implements `IEquatable`.
 Further Reading: https://stackoverflow.com/questions/1868316/should-iequatablet-icomparablet-be-implemented-on-non-sealed-classes

 **Todo: Provide a description for why `Equals(ValueObject? obj)` is not implemented**